 Among her talents is a way with pie.
 She wields a rolling pin with authority.
 Karen’s model is crafted from oak and recalls, in girth and weight, the trunk from which it was hewn.
 She does not roll it across the dough until she has a crust of sufficient circumference to fit a pie plate.
 Karen beats that dough, cocking her body like a spring-loaded jackhammer built to mete out punishment, slamming the pin down with such force that the ball bearings within the pin chime and the table beneath the crust shudders.

-INTERVIEWER: Dean McCord, SFA member
+Date of interview: January 19, 2005Interviewer: Dean McCord, SFA member